 When comparing HeidiSQL vs DataGrip, the Slant community recommends HeidiSQL for most people.
-In the question“What are the best MySQL client applications for Windows?”
-HeidiSQL is ranked 3rd while DataGrip is ranked 5th.
+In the question“What are the best MySQL GUI clients for OS X?”
+HeidiSQL is ranked 5th while DataGrip is ranked 6th.
 The most important reason people chose HeidiSQL is:

 Licensed under GNU GPL.